piotrstenke/Durian/src/Durian.DefaultParam/README.md

 ### Accessibility

 *DefaultParam* respects all language restrictions of accessibility.
-As long as the target type parameter is never used in a context more acessible than the value of [Durian.DefaultParamAttribute](../Durian.Core/_attr/DefaultParamAttribute.cs), it is not an error.
+As long as the target type parameter is never used in a context more accessible than the value of [Durian.DefaultParamAttribute](../Durian.Core/_attr/DefaultParamAttribute.cs), it is not an error.

 ```csharp
 using Durian;